 PS- a favorite park of mine is the Parc des Buttes-Chaumont for its unique temple on the hill and stunning lake!

 7. Want to spend more time in France?

-Check out these posts for a 7-day France itinerary plus tips for things to do in Annecy, things to do in Dijon, and a honeymoon guide to Nice.
+Check out these posts for a 7-day France itinerary plus tips for things to do in Annecy, things to do in Dijon, things to do in Lyon, and a honeymoon guide to Nice.
 And as far as when to visit the city of lights, we’ve got a whole guide here for all the details!

 Paris is one of my favorite cities to explore and whether you visit Paris in January, visit in May, or in July, there is always something fun to do!
 While I definitely recommend spending more than a day in Paris, I hope you enjoy this 1-day in Paris itinerary, and that it will leave you full of fond memories of the city of lights.